Skip to main content

 David Yates (Movies 5-8)

-The opening shots of “Harry Potter and the Order of the Phoenix” use a bright color palette and lighting scheme as Harry sulks on a playground.
+The opening shots of “Harry Potter and the Order of the Phoenix” use a bright color palette and lighting scheme as Harry sulks on a playground, this space literally designed as a safe haven for children.
 Then suddenly everything is washed out as dark grays and blues take over the lighting as a stormy overcast envelops the scene.
 It’s a significant moment within the visual language of the whole series.
 Up until now, the series was carried by its lightness and whimsy.
 At the start of this new chapter in the franchise, a dark cloud is cast over Harry, a cloud that won’t thin until the final stretch of the series and never disappears entirely.

 Of all the Harry Potter directors, Yates’ origins were the most obscure.
-He’d made a career directing shorts and TV episodes and movies.
-His biggest project was a 2005 TV film “The Girl in the Café.”
-Producer David Heyman said of the decision to hire Yates
+He’d made a career directing shorts and TV episodes and movies, and his biggest project was a 2005 TV film “The Girl in the Café.”
+Producer David Heyman said of the decision to hire Yates,

 “Actors in David’s television projects give their best performance, often of their career.
 It’s important to keep pushing the actors, particularly the young ones on each ‘Potter’ film.
 This is a political film, not with a capital P, but it’s about teen rebellion and the abuse of power.
 David has made films in the U.K. about politics without being heavy-handed.”

 Where Columbus’ vision of Harry Potter was more like Charlie and the Chocolate Factory meets Indiana Jones, Yates’ Harry Potter is more like The Matrix had a baby with an Underworld movie and that baby was raised by a John Hughes coming-of-age teen movie.
-His films have the snow-white owl of childhood innocence flying straight through the stormcloud of adulthood.
-Commenting on his own directorial vision, Yates shared,
+His films have the snow-white owl of childhood innocence flying straight through the storm cloud of adulthood.
+Explaining his own directorial vision, Yates shared,

 “There’s a certain fabric there that you’re working with, but I knew where I wanted to take it.
 As I was working on ...Half-Blood Prince, I knew where I wanted to take the franchise: I wanted it to grow up, basically.
 I wanted to pull it away from fantasy filmmaking, where protagonists bounce out of the way of a spell and say, ‘Well that was a bit scary.’
 I wanted to take it to a place where the audience ultimately, in ...Hallows, absolutely feel the profundity of what it means to risk everything for a cause.
 So in that sense you can take the fabric that exists, and you can start to pull it into that universe."